RoboJediPL/PX4-Autopilot/docs/en/frames_rover/quadruped.md

 The `quadruped_control` module converts leg commands to wheel setpoints in *wheel mode* and republishes joint states when in *leg mode*.
 Use the `QD_MODE` parameter to switch between modes.

+In *wheel mode* the commanded joint velocities are translated into `rover_throttle_setpoint` and `rover_steering_setpoint` messages.
+These setpoints can then be processed by the existing rover controllers to drive the wheel motors.

 This feature is experimental and may require additional integration for specific hardware like the Unitree B2-W. Contributions are welcome.

 ## Building for Pixhawk 4 Rover